 - Discuss you choices with your family, healthcare agents and healthcare providers and provide them and your hospital with copies of your advance directive.

 Your family, physicians and hospital can't respect your choices for future medical care…unless they know what they are.
-Please join us in this effort and take advantage of the many opportunities we're offering in the months ahead to complete your advance care planning.
+Please join us in this effort and take advantage of the opportunities we're offering in the months ahead to complete your advance care planning.

 Attend an Advance Directives Workshop